yair-roshal/commit-client/README.md

 On the first tab, fill out the form with user data and submit it.
 Switch to the second tab to view the collected user data.

+This code can be executed in Node.js version 14 and above, as it uses ES6+ syntax and asynchronous functions. the project was tested on version v16.7.0

 ### Technologies Used

 - React